Talonachris/PellStats/README.md

-# PellStats for Spigot 1.21.4
+# PellStats for Spigot 1.21.5
-## A simple plugin to monitor some server health stats
+## A plugin to monitor some server health stats
 ---

-## Simply type a command to instantly see simple stats about your server!
+## Just type a command to instantly view basic server stats!

 ### This is my first plugin after learning the basics.
 It can be buggy!